Informatievlaanderen/projector/README.md

 // Start all registered projections projectionManager.Start();

-// Start a specific projection by name projectionManager.Start(projectionName);
+// Start a specific projection by id projectionManager.Start(projection);

 // Stop all registered projections projectionManager.Stop();

-// Stop a specific projection by name projectionManager.Stop(projectionName);
+// Stop a specific projection by id projectionManager.Stop(projection);
 ```

 #### Managing the registered projections with api calls